AMDmi3/jsonslicer/README.md

 The closest competitor is [ijson](https://github.com/isagalaev/ijson), and JsonSlicer was written to be better.
 Namely,

-* It's about 15x faster, similar in performance to Python's native `json` module
+* It's about 50% faster, similar in performance to Python's native `json` module
-* It allows iterating over dictionaries and allows more flexibility when specifying paths/patterns of objects to iterate over
+* It allows wildcards when specifying paths/patterns of objects to iterate over

+However, it doesn't (yet) have a function to yield an event stream.

 The results of bundled benchmark on Python 3.7.2 / clang 6.0.1 / `-O2 -DNDEBUG` / FreeBSD 12.0 amd64 / Core i7-6600U CPU @ 2.60GHz.